alpiii/ftp-downloader/README.md

 # ftp-downloader

-Downloads the files in a FTP server.
+Downloads the files in an FTP server.

 All the files in FTP server or in specified folder can be downloaded.